 Dog treat pouches are useful training bags as long as you pick the right one.
 These are typically going to be used every day, or if you pick the wrong treat pouch, never be used and left in a drawer for long eternity.
 We don’t recommend a do-it-yourself pouch because they just don’t last.

-The ideas behind every training treat pouch is clear:
+The ideas behind every training treat pouch are clear:

-- allow for a quick access for quick reward
+- allow for quick access and quick reward

 - keep treats fresh and tasty for longer

 - storage of extras (poop bags, clicker, etc)